Program overview

 • Academic Researcher: Conduct research in literature and cultural studies, contributing to scholarly publications.

-• University Lecturer: Teach courses in English literature, cultural studies, or gender studies at the post-secondary level.
+• University Lecturer: Teach courses in English literature, cultural studies, or gender studies at post-secondary institutions.

 • Editor: Work in publishing, editing manuscripts, articles, and academic papers for clarity and coherence.

-These career options reflect the diverse skill set and knowledge base that students acquire through their studies in this program, preparing them for impactful roles in academia, publishing, and beyond.
+These career options reflect the diverse skill set and knowledge base that graduates acquire through their studies, preparing them for impactful roles in academia and beyond.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.